 Yoga is not just for the bendy or the buff.
 There is a Yoga practice for everyone and while many of the classes will increase strength and flexibility, it can also just simply be about moving, breathing, quieting the mind and getting to know your body.

 If you have never done Yoga before and are nervous, dealing with an injury or haven’t worked out in a while, we recommend you start in the Gentle or Stretch class.
-If you are new to Yoga but have a regular exercise routine, the Basics class may be appropriate.
-Once you are comfortable in a Basics class you can explore the Mixed Level or Lunchtime Flow classes, and once you feel good there you may want to try out an Intermediate Class, however, you can always just stay with whatever level supports you and your lifestyle.
-The Restorative, Yoga Stretch, Gentle, Yoga & Sound, or any of the Meditation classes are wonderful not only for newer students, but also if you seek relaxation or stress reduction.
+If you are new to Yoga but have a regular exercise routine, the Basics class or Mobility Yoga are good options.
+Once you are comfortable with those, you can explore the Mixed Level, Align & Refine or Flow classes.
+However, you can always just stay with whatever level supports you and your lifestyle.
+The Restorative, Stretch, Gentle, Yin, Rise and Roll or any of the Meditation classes are wonderful not only for newer students, but also if you seek relaxation or stress reduction.

 We recommend 3-5 times a week.
 As with any practice, doing it regularly is the key.
 However, even once a week is helpful and simply doing some stretches or deep breathing on your own for five minutes a day will increase the benefits.